Expected Value in Statistics Definition

 Below are some examples of the expected value.

-- The best example to understand the expected value is Dice.
-A dice has 6 sides and the probability of getting a number between 1 to 6 is 1/6.
+- The best example to understand the expected value is the dice.
+A dice has 6 sides, and the probability of getting a number between 1 to 6 is 1/6.

-- If we assume X as the outcome of a dice that is rolled, X is the number that appears on the top of the rolled dice.
+- If we assume X as the outcome of a rolled dice, X is the number that appears on the top of the rolled dice.

-- Since the probability of the numbers is not given we will go ahead with the probability of 1/6 in our calculations.
+- Since we are not given the probability of the numbers, we will go ahead with the probability of 1/6 in our calculations.

 The calculation for EV will be as below:

-The below table shows the number of days you’ll go to the gym and its probability.
+The below-given table shows the number of days you’ll go to the gym and its probability.

-- Since the probability is given in this case, we can directly calculate the expected value by multiplying the number of days with the probability.
+- Since it is given the probability in this case, we can directly calculate the expected value by multiplying the number of days with the probability.

-To explain this, according to the above information, the expected number of days that you will head to the gym is roughly two days a week.
-As per the calculation, it is 1.95 so this means you can say that in 20 weeks you went to the gym 39 times (1.95 * 20).
+According to the above information, the expected number of days to head to the gym is roughly two days a week.
+As per the calculation, it is 1.95, so you can say that in 20 weeks, you went to the gym 39 times (1.95 * 20).

-There might be weeks where you wouldn’t have visited the gym and there might be weeks when you went on all seven days.
-This helps in understanding that even though the distribution of days attending the gym might not be constant but the rough estimate can be realized.
+There might be weeks when you didn’t visit the gym and weeks when you went on all seven days.
+It helps to understand that even though the distribution of days attending the gym might not be constant, it is still possible to get a rough estimate.

-- Can highlight red flags in case an investment is going to underperform.
+- Highlights red flags in case an investment is going to underperform.

-- The easy calculation makes it accessible for anyone with basic mathematic skills to calculate the expected value.
+- The easy calculation makes it accessible for anyone with basic mathematical skills to calculate the expected value.

-- Considers every possibility of outcome to calculate the expected value.
+- Consider every possibility of outcome to calculate the expected value.

-- This is an average of all possible outcomes and hence it does not give the actual result or outcome.
+- It is an average of all possible outcomes.
+Hence, it does not give the actual result or outcome.

-- It does not give a view of the risk involved and is a simple representation of the possible expected value.
+- It does not give a view of the risk involved.

-- This may not actually correspond to any of the possible outcomes.
+- It may not correspond to any of the possible outcomes.

 - In probability, the expected value is the weighted average of all possible outcomes with the weights given by the theoretical probabilities.
 It is represented by E(x).

-- It can provide a fair idea of how the future value of an investment will be given the factors dependent on the calculation is pragmatic.
+- It provides a fair idea of the future value of an investment.

-- EV is not foolproof yet the result obtained from the calculation can prove to be useful at the time of decision making.
+- EV is not foolproof, yet the result obtained from the calculation can prove useful during decision-making.

-- This is the future value of an investment or a product on the basis of various possibilities that are taken into consideration, like the change in the value from time to time and the time period for which the price is being considered.
+- It is the future value of an investment or a product based on various possibilities, like the change in the value from time to time and the period for which the price is considered.

-- In reality, the EV can differ from the calculated expected value since it based on assumptions but it can provide a pathway to understand roughly where the expected value will be.
+- The EV can differ from the calculated expected value since it is based on assumptions.
+Still, it can provide a pathway to understanding roughly where the expected value will be.

-- Investors can rely on expected value to decide on whether making an investment is worthy and can reap the maximum out of their investment.
+- Investors can rely on expected value to decide whether investing is worthy and can reap the maximum out of their investment.

-This has been a guide to What is the Expected Value and its Definition.
-Here we discuss formula to calculate the expected value along with some examples, advantages, and disadvantages.
-You can learn more about excel modeling from the following articles –
+This article is a guide to What is the Expected Value in Statistics and its definition.
+Here, we discuss the formula to calculate the expected value and some examples.
+You can learn more about it from the following articles: –